aminosbh/socialnetwork/README.md

 This tutorial is divided into chapters.
 Each one of them will implement a part of the project and let you learn a unique programming technique.

-This tutorial is managed with [git][] which means that you can go through the different commits to lean about the different steps and development decisions.
+This tutorial is managed with [Git][] which means that you can go through the different commits to lean about the different steps and development decisions.
 Each commit is self-documented.